2014rafael2014/rafael-cyber-security-project/README.md

 # Project Summary
+This assignment is part of the recruitment process for the Cyber Security Engineer at Vio.com.
+The purpose is to assess the technical skills of the candidates in a generic scenario.

 # Infrastructure Provisioning
 This project includes the provisioning of AWS infrastructure, setting up the WireGuard server, and configuring the WireGuard client.